-Despite the fact that Oliveira faced rape and death threats, in her home country of Brazil, and that she and her 10-year-old daughter obtained “credible fear” status while incarcerated at Karnes, a Texas immigration judge has ordered that she be deported.
+Despite the fact that Oliveira faced rape and death threats, in her home country of Brazil, and that she and her 10-year-old daughter obtained credible fear status, a Texas immigration judge has ordered that she be deported.
 She is appealing that decision and expects to be back in court to make her case July 10.
 “If they deport her, I’ll pack everything up and go with the kids too,” her husband told Truthout.

-He said their family plans on joining a delegation to Washington, DC, with other undocumented families who’ve been held in such prison camps in South Texas and Pennsylvania, to meet with representatives and testify about their experiences.
+He said their family plans on joining a delegation to Washington, D.C., with other undocumented families who’ve been detained in South Texas and Pennsylvania, to meet with representatives and testify about their experiences.
 They also plan to meet with representatives in Boston.
 “We’re not going to give up that easily,” he said.

-He thinks the main reason why DHS announced additional changes to the family incarceration policy last week was the increased pressure from lawmakers.
-“The Democrats are pressuring [DHS], like Rep. Luis Gutierrez,” he said. “[ICE] didn’t want [Oliveira] to talk with the Congress people, that’s why we believe they set the bond for her. … I’m happy to hear that [DHS is] going to change the rules, and Polyane is even more happier than me.”
+He thinks the main reason why DHS announced additional changes to the family detention policy last week was increased pressure from lawmakers.
+“The Democrats are pressuring [DHS], like Rep. Luis Gutierrez,” he said. “[ICE] didn’t want [Oliveira] to talk with the Congress people, that’s why we believe they set the bond for her.… I’m happy to hear that [DHS is] going to change the rules, and Polyane is even more happier than me.”

 The Obama administration has also come under pressure from federal courts.
-Earlier this year, a ruling limited the scope of the administration’s use of immigrant-family incarceration as a deterrent to other potential migrants.
+Earlier this year, a ruling limited the scope of the administration’s use of family detention as a deterrent to other potential migrants.

-The Dilley and Karnes jails are part of an expansion of immigrant-family prison camps across South Texas, facilitated by the Obama administration as a response to the Central American migrant influx that reached its peak last summer, as more than 68,541 unaccompanied, undocumented minors crossed the Southwest border last year.
+The Dilley and Karnes jails are part of an expansion of immigrant family jails across South Texas facilitated by the Obama administration as a response to the Central American migrant influx that reached its peak last summer, as more than 68,541 unaccompanied, undocumented minors crossed the southwest border last year.
 Another 68,445 undocumented women traveling with children were counted.
 Those numbers have decreased considerably since last summer, but record numbers of unaccompanied children and family arrivals continue in 2015.

-According to ICE officials, Karnes currently incarcerates 371 detainees, while the numbers at the Dilley prison have swelled in the past few weeks to 1,917 detainees, according to advocates.
+According to ICE officials, Karnes currently detains 371 detainees, while the numbers at the Dilley jail have swelled in the past few weeks to 1,917 detainees, according to advocates.

 Mohammad Abdollahi, who is advocacy director with RAICES, which organizes pro bono representation for asylum-seeking mothers at the Karnes jail, told Truthout that the DHS announcement is just an admission that the administration hasn’t been following its own rules.

-Abdollahi told Truthout that the only real change RAICES staffers have seen is that ICE has started granting bond to some women jailed at Karnes who are slated for deportation.
-(They were previously ineligible for bond.)
+Abdollahi told Truthout that the only real change RAICES staffers have seen is that ICE has started granting bond to some previously ineligible women jailed at Karnes who are slated for deportation.
 But Abdollahi said the bonds being granted are too expensive for the families to afford, telling Truthout that the lowest bond he has seen ICE set has been $5,500, with the average bond between $10,000 and $12,000.

 The DHS statement contends that ICE Director Sarah Saldaña presented DHS Secretary Johnson “with criteria for establishing a family’s bond amount at a level that is reasonable and realistic, taking into account their ability to pay, while also encompassing risk of flight and public safety.”

-But Oliveira’s husband said the bonds ICE is setting are far from reasonable or realistic for the families incarcerated at the private prison camps.
+But Oliveira’s husband said the bonds ICE is setting are far from reasonable or realistic for the families detained at the privately run jails.
 “If [DHS is] going to start letting people out, they should think about letting them out by a lower bond.
-A $10,000 [or] $15,000 dollar bond is too much for a person in there that has nothing; they don’t even have enough money on the inside to make phone calls and those things,” he told Truthout, again emphasizing that the only reason why his family could pay Oliveira’s bond is because they had support from RAICES and many of their friends.
+A $10,000 [or] $15,000 bond is too much for a person in there that has nothing; they don’t even have enough money on the inside to make phone calls and those things,” he told Truthout, again emphasizing that the only reason why his family could pay Oliveira’s bond is because they had support from RAICES and many of their friends.

-Abdollahi said staffing at the Dilley jail has been unable to keep pace with the growth of the population there, saying that on average, it takes two to four weeks for asylum-seeking families to have their initial “credible fear” interview, which is a critical, legal step in determining whether their asylum claim is valid.
+Abdollahi said staffing at the Dilley jail has been unable to keep pace with the growth of the population there, saying that on average, it takes two to four weeks for asylum-seeking families to have their initial credible fear interview.

 At Dilley, Abdollahi said ICE has arbitrarily capped the capacity inside the trailer for legal staff at a maximum of 60 people.
 He said it’s just another example of how the administration’s claims that it’s taking action to provide detainees with access to legal services are “a complete sham.”

 Meanwhile, negotiations are ongoing between parties involved in a motion to enforce the settlement agreement in the Flores v.
-Holder case after a federal court in California granted a tentative motion to enforce the agreement, indicating that the Obama administration’s policy of incarcerating families in prison-like camps that are not state-licensed, child-care facilities violates the settlement in the 2008 case and denying the government’s argument to modify the settlement to allow for current family detention policies.
+Holder case after a federal court in California granted a tentative motion to enforce the agreement.
+The motion indicates that the Obama administration’s policy of detaining families in penal facilities that are not state-licensed, child care facilities violates the settlement in the 2008 case and denies the government’s argument to modify the settlement to allow for current family detention policies.

-The Flores agreement set minimum national standards for the detention and release of children by US Customs and Border Patrol (CBP) or ICE, requiring the agencies to make an effort to release a detained child to a parent, close adult relative, or other guardian, if possible.
+The Flores agreement set minimum national standards for the detention and release of children by U.S. Customs and Border Protection (CBP) or ICE, requiring the agencies to make an effort to release a detained child to a parent, close adult relative or other guardian, if possible.

 Most recently, the judge in the case threatened Monday to hold an immigration attorney in contempt of court for leaking confidential settlement documents in the case to McClatchy News.

-Ranjana Natarajan, alongside her cocounsel with Center for Human Rights & Constitutional Law, is representing the plaintiffs in the motion, and previously told Truthout she is hopeful a final order in the case could result in the eventual winding down of the government’s reliance on the use of family incarceration.
+Ranjana Natarajan, alongside her co-counsel with Center for Human Rights & Constitutional Law, is representing the plaintiffs in the motion, and previously told Truthout that she is hopeful a final order in the case could result in the eventual winding down of the government’s reliance on the use of family detention.

-“We’re hoping … that [the Department of Homeland Security (DHS)] will be more clear-headed and use these court rulings to understand that the writing is really on the wall with respect to family detention,” she told Truthout.
+“We’re hoping … that DHS will be more clear-headed and use these court rulings to understand that the writing is really on the wall with respect to family detention,” she told Truthout.

-Natarajan also told Truthout that the court has given the parties in the motion additional time to come up with a remedial plan for bringing ICE and CBP into compliance with the settlement.
+Natarajan also said that the court has given the parties in the motion additional time to come up with a remedial plan for bringing ICE and CBP into compliance with the settlement.